Ouxsoft/LHTML/README.md

 How a document is process is determined by both the builder, modules, and configuration.

 #### Builders
-The same LHTML5 document may be built different ways depending on the specified builder.
+The same LHTML5 document may be built in different ways depending on the specified builder.
 The builders may handle configurations differently.
 A processor may feature multiple builders, e.g.
 + A WYSIWYG builder;
 + A search engine index builder;
 + A web browser builder.

-When an LHTML5 document is build for site visitor it SHOULD adhere to HTML5 standards without exception.
+When an LHTML5 document is built for the site visitor it SHOULD adhere to HTML5 standards without exception.

 #### Configuration
-The configuration contain the project's settings that are passed to the one of the processor's builder.
-The configurations are stored in a config, which is often a standalone file.
+The configuration contains the project's settings that are passed to one of the processor's builders.
+The configurations are stored in a config, which is often a stand-alone file.

 #### Example
 The following example demonstrates one potential YAML config.